colynb/gulp-data/README.md

 ## Note to gulp plugin authors

-If your plugin needs a data object, one that normally gets passed in via your options parameter, please update the plugin to accept data from the ```file.data``` property.
+If your plugin needs a data object, one that normally gets passed in via your options parameter, I'm asking if you could please update the plugin to accept data from the ```file.data``` property.
 Here's how you can do it:

 ```gulp-swig``` usually accepts data via its ```options.data``` parameter, but with a small change, it checks to see if there's a ```file.data``` property and if so, merges it into the data object.